TariqAHassan/BioVida/README.md

 existing data sets of biomedical images as well as build brand new, custom-made ones.

-It is hoped that by automating the tedious data munging that is typically involved in this process, more people will become interested in a applying machine learning to biomedical images and, in turn, advancing insights into human disease.
+It is hoped that by automating the tedious data munging that is typically involved in this process, more people will become interested in applying machine learning to biomedical images and, in turn, advancing insights into human disease.

 In a nod to recursion, this library tries to accomplish some of this automation